Chitrakar09/beginner-web-creations/README.md

 ## About

 The **Projects** repository serves as a portfolio of my work, providing a comprehensive look at the various challenges I’ve tackled and the solutions I’ve built over time.
-From small scripts and prototypes to fully-fledged applications, this repository represents my dedication to continuous learning and improvement.
+From small scripts and prototypes to fully-fledged applications(Upcoming in the future), this repository represents my dedication to continuous learning and improvement.

 ## Contents

 The projects in this repository span multiple domains and technologies, including:

 - **Web Development**: Interactive and responsive websites, frontend and backend projects.
-- **Programming Challenges**: Solutions to algorithmic problems and coding exercises.
 - **Open Source Contributions**: Contributions to collaborative projects.
 - **Personal Projects**: Ideas and tools I’ve created to solve real-world problems.